 The RGVMB's oldest affordable mortgage financing program is the Affordable Housing Loan (AHLP) program, now rebranded as the CASALoan Program.
-Since its founding in 1994, over 735 loans totaling over $30 million dollars in first lien loans have been made all to families earning less than 80% AMFI.
-This includes a six-year period, starting in 2006, when the loan product was dormant when it was overwhelmed by rampant no down, no doc, no income lending in the area and the subsequent housing crisis in 2009.
+Since its founding in 1994, over 700 loans totaling over $45.5 million dollars in first lien loans have been made all to families earning less than 80% AMFI.
+This includes a six-year period, starting in 2006, when the loan product was dormant after it was overwhelmed by rampant no down, no doc, no income lending products in the area and the subsequent housing crisis in 2009.
 The RGVMB discontinued the product due to lack of interest by clients.

 Small Dollar Loan Program- Community Loan Center (CLC)

 The RGVMB newest program is its Community Loan Center’s small dollar loan program.
 This product was created to provide a marketplace alternative to high cost payday, pawnshop, signature loan, car title loan, and check cashing outlets.
-The RGVMB has been operating this program over the past six years and has to date originated over 16,000 transactions in the Rio Grande Valley totaling over $16 million.
+The RGVMB has been operating this program over the past eight years and has to date originated over 28,000 transactions in the Rio Grande Valley totaling over $25 million.

-The program is designed to assist working families who face emergency situations that are not of a regular nature, who would be currently utilizing the services of a high cost payday or salary advance lender to meet their needs.
-The amortization term and monthly payment amount is calculated to allow the family sufficient time to repay (versus having to do a rollover loan with a payday lender based on an 18-day turn), while at the same time making the monthly payment affordable based on the median income of the marketplace.
+The program is designed to assist working families who would be currently utilizing the services of a high cost payday or salary advance lender to meet their needs.
+The amortization term and monthly payment amount is calculated to allow the family sufficient time to repay (versus having to do a rollover loan with a payday lender based on an 18-day turn), while at the same time making the monthly payments affordable based on the income of the borrower.

 The CLC Loan is a maximum of $1,000, with an amortization period of 12 months, at an interest rate of 18%.
-A one-time $20.00 set up fee per borrower is required.
-Current market high cost lenders have an average 500% APR and 18-day amortization period.
+A one-time $20.00 set up fee per borrower is required, altogether this equals 22% APR.
+Current market high cost lenders have an average effective 600% interest rate.

 The RGVMB is partnering with area employers to allow them to offer the program to their employees, coordinate and assist in taking loan applications and using payroll deductions to insure repayment through the employee's paycheck.
 The CLC is an on-line loan origination and servicing program.
 This allows for less “touch” per-loan and lower expenses overall.
 RGVMB is able to pass these savings on to the borrower.
 All transactions are done on-line including application and servicing.